allenai/natural-instructions/README.md

 Anything north of 100 is a safe number.
 The more, the merrier!
 Also, you should not have more than 6500 instances.

 ### What do you mean by "meaningful contribution"?
-If you're among top 20 [contributors](https://github.com/allenai/natural-instructions-expansion/graphs/contributors) or if you have contributed at least 10 tasks.
+If you're among top 20 [contributors](https://github.com/allenai/natural-instructions-expansion/graphs/contributors) or if you have contributed at least 25 tasks.
+This also involves some lightweight responsibilities such as reviewing pull requests.

 ### My commits are not tied to my Github profie; Github does not show all my contributions.